 2. Duties of E-commerce

-- Every e-commerce entity must be incorporated under the Companies Act, 1956 or the Companies Act, 2013 or a foreign company covered under clause (42) of section 2 of the Companies Act, 2013 or an office, branch or agency outside India owned or controlled by a person resident in India as provided in sub-clause (iii) of clause (v) of section 2 of the Foreign Exchange Management Act, 1999 and the entities are required to appoint a nodal person of contact or an alternate senior designated functionary who is resident in India, to ensure compliance with the provisions of the act or the rules made there under. e-commerce entity shall not engage itself in any unfair trade or malicious practice, whether in the course of business on its platform or otherwise.
+- Every e-commerce entity must be incorporated under the Companies Act, 1956 of the Companies Act, 2013 or a foreign company covered under clause (42) of section 2 of the Companies Act, 2013 or an office, branch, or agency outside India owned or controlled by a person resident in India as provided in sub-clause (iii) of clause (v) of section 2 of the Foreign Exchange Management Act, 1999 and the entities are required to appoint a nodal person of contact or an alternate senior designated functionary who is resident in India, to ensure compliance with the provisions of the Act or the rules made thereunder. e-commerce entity shall not engage itself in any unfair trade or malicious practice, whether in the course of business on its platform or otherwise.

 - They must establish adequate grievance redressal mechanisms and a grievance officer shall be appointed who shall ensure acknowledgment of the consumer complaint within 48 hours and the company shall redress the complaint within one month from the date of receipt of the complaint.

 - It shall provide the following information in a clear manner on its platform, which can be easily visible by the consumers: legal name of the e-commerce entity; principal geographic address of its headquarters and all branches; name and details of its website; and contact details like e-mail address, fax, landline and mobile numbers of customer care as well as of grievance officer.